Lineage team member scans cases of food products inside a temperature-controlled warehouse to support inventory tracking and food traceability.

 “We’re looking at FSMA not just as a rule to follow, but as a way to build better systems for our customers,” said Dr. Stephen Neel, VP of Global Food Optimization at Lineage.
 “The more precise our traceability, the more resilient the food chain becomes.”

-From internal audits to tech enhancements, our teams are laying the groundwork now to make compliance feel seamless later.
+From internal audits to tech enhancements, our teams are laying the groundwork now to help make traceability processes easier to manage as requirements evolve.

 Don’t Wait for 2028